ITPLMobilePlugins/FoodLogiQ/README.md

 1.Install Docker Desktop
 2.Set JAVA_HOME, we are using Java 11 for this project 3.Set MAVEN_HOME
+4.Clone the application
+5.Open the terminal and navigate upto project folder

 ## Running The App Using Make File
 1. Run the following command to build the package - Make build